-Plus, you get monthly reports with detailed breakdowns of how your habits impact your heart rate.
+Plus, you get monthly reports detailing how your habits impact your heart rate.

 Combine the journaling with a meal planning app to get optimized nutrition.

-And monitor your biometrics to see your personal HRV trends.
+And monitor your biometrics to see your HRV trends.

 The good thing with Whoop is that you can sort of do A/B testing, try different exercise intensities, adjust your food and sleep habits, and then see what works best for you!